Living in Mexico- Lake Chapala or Playa Del Carmen

 • Hiking and walking trails in the mountains.

 • Birdwatching.
 Some parts of the year see tens of thousands of birds come through this area.
 We saw it one evening at sunset.
 It was like a river of birds coming to descend on the reeds.
 It was like the famous monarch butterflies that come to Mexico.
-Many people come to the lakefront to watch this phenomena.
+Many people come to the lakefront to watch this phenomenon.

 • Visiting pueblos in the area.
 This area is central to many cute towns as well as venturing into Guadalajara.